 Pro bono work

-This year we are delighted to team up with the National College of Ireland (NCI) in the Dublin Docklands to support their Early Learning Initiative.
+We have teamed up with the National College of Ireland (NCI) in the Dublin Docklands to support their Early Learning Initiative.
 This community-based programme addresses differences in language and maths development that research now shows, can be apparent at three years of age.

 Our staff enthusiastically support a wide variety of volunteering and fundraising activities.